 Electron microscopy confirms dense electron deposits in the mesangium that can spread to the subendothelial area of the adjacent capillary walls in a small subset of cases, generally those with focal proliferation.

-Regarding the renal manifestation of Henoch-Schönlein purpura, it has been found that although it shares the same histological spectrum as immunoglobulin A nephropathy, a higher frequency of serious lesions, such as glomerular necrosis and crescents, was observed.
+Regarding the renal manifestation of Henoch-Schönlein purpura, it has been found that although it shares the same histological spectrum as immunoglobulin A nephropathy, a higher frequency of severe lesions, such as glomerular necrosis and crescents, was observed.

 It has also been proposed that immunoglobulin A itself may be the antigen.
 A recently advanced theory focuses on abnormalities of the IgA1 molecule.

-Aberrant glycosylation of immunoglobulin A appears to lead to polymerization of immunoglobulin A molecules in tissues, especially the glomerular mesangium.
+Aberrant glycosylation of immunoglobulin A appears to lead to the polymerization of immunoglobulin A molecules in tissues, especially the glomerular mesangium.

-However, human studies have found that IgA1 degalactosylation occurs in patients with immunoglobulin A nephropathy in response only to intestinal antigen (non-systemic) exposures, and occurs in healthy people to a lesser extent.
+However, human studies have found that IgA1 degalactosylation occurs in patients with immunoglobulin A nephropathy in response only to intestinal antigen (non-systemic) exposures and occurs in healthy people to a lesser extent.

-Prevailing evidence suggests that both galactose-deficient o-glycans in the IgA1 hinge region and the synthesis and binding of antibodies against IgA1 are necessary for immunoglobulin complexes to form and accumulate in the glomeruli.
+Evidence suggests that both galactose-deficient o-glycans in the IgA1 hinge region and the synthesis and binding of antibodies against IgA1 are necessary for immunoglobulin complexes to form and accumulate in the glomeruli.

 From the fact that immunoglobulin A nephropathy can recur after kidney transplantation, it can be postulated that the disease is caused by a problem in the immune system rather than the kidney itself.

-Surprisingly, the IgA1 that accumulates in the kidney does not appear to come from the mucosa-associated lymphoid tissue (MALT), which is the site of most upper respiratory tract infections, but rather from the bone marrow.
+Surprisingly, the IgA1 that accumulates in the kidney does not come from the mucosa-associated lymphoid tissue (MALT), which is the site of most upper respiratory tract infections, but rather from the bone marrow.

 This also suggests an immune pathology rather than direct interference from external agents.